 This website is our Community – an online space where stakeholders, groups and communities can connect with the work of the NACWG.

-Each month we shine a Spotlight on a different gender equality issue.
+Every two months we shine a Spotlight on a different gender equality issue.
 We bring together articles, blogs, research and films that help raise awareness and stimulate discussion.

-Each month we ask three questions to spark discussion about the Spotlight.
+Every two months we ask three questions to spark discussion about the Spotlight.
 We’re encouraging as many people as possible to discuss these questions in a ‘Wee Circle’ group, and to share feedback on the ‘Wee Circle – Have Your Say’ page of this website.
 Your opinions are valuable and will help us with our strategy going forward…